ASNeG/ASNeG.github.io/_posts/2019-04-01-opcuastack-release-3.7.0.md

 Probably you have already noticed that when you're developing your application with the Stack, you are forced to type a lot of code to do simple things.
-Now we've fixed it and provided a new much more friendly API:
+Now we've fixed it and provided a new much more friendly API.
+For a instance, the write operation in a node from a user application looked so:

 ```cpp
 ServiceTransactionGetNodeReference::SPtr trx = constructSPtr<ServiceTransactionGetNodeReference>();